Home » Indian Polity » Membership of Parliament

 • For instance, a person who is lawfully detained or incarcerated at the time of an election is not permitted to cast a ballot.
 On the other hand, a person under preventive custody is permitted to cast a ballot.
 These decide a person’s qualification to stand for election as a member of parliament.

-• Voting does not need that a person be a registered voter in the same constituency.
+• Voting does not require a person be a registered voter in the same constituency.
 Both the Lok Sabha and the Rajya Sabha are affected by this.

 • Only if the Lok Sabha seat is designated as being reserved for them, may a member of a reserved category seek for office.
 An SC/ST candidate can, however, also run for an open seat.